ENIC (NARIC) Translation & Requirements for UK University Applications

 - The different types of academic applications in the UK;

-- The documents you’ll need as part of your university application, including the UK NARIC requirement;
+- The documents you’ll need as part of your university application, including the UK ENIC (formerly NARIC) requirement;

-- The NARIC UK Certificate of Comparability & what it means;
+- The ENIC UK Certificate of Comparability & what it means;

 - Why you’ll need to have foreign academic documents translated;